maria-tsormpa/Weather-Station/01_ LCD_LM35/README.md

 - Reads ambient temperature using the LM35 analog temperature sensor.
 - Displays temperature on a 16×2 parallel LCD.
-- Uses the Arduino internal 1.1 V reference for improved measurement accuracy.
+- Uses the Arduino internal 1.1 V analog reference (analogReference(INTERNAL)).
+- Reduces measurement noise using a 100 nF ceramic capacitor.
 - Updates the temperature reading every second.